-Distribution: Chiefly west of the Cascades in Washington; Alaska south to California.
+Distribution: Occurring on both sides of the Cascades crest in Washington; Alaska to California.

-Habitat: Forest understory, openings, and margins at low to moderate elevations in the mountains; often where moist.
+Habitat: Forest understory, openings, and margins from low to moderate elevations in the mountains; often where moist.

 Conservation Status: Not of concern